Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 We can see the basic commands that have already been used: `load` for navigating to the site and `close` for closing the page.
 We'll continue by taking a look at some of our tests alongside other methods we've declared in our page object.

+### First Test

+Our [first test](/EndtoEnd/playwright/e2e.test.js#L20-23) asserts on the initial state of the page.
+We are sanity checking the
+`title` of the page as well as stating that we initially expect the `listCount` to be 3.
+In our [page object](/EndtoEnd/playwright/app-page.js#L25-31), we are simply using these properties as proxies to the playwright interface.

+You can see that our test needs to `await` the properties, as they need to be retrieved from the browser first.

+You can also note the `$$eval` call in our `listCount` getter, which allows us to evaluate a function against all matching elements (in our case, we just want to count them).
+You can also use `$eval` to only match the first element.